fenwick67/node-ez-tv/README.md

 * `(sudo) npm install -g node-ez-tv`
 * run `node-ez-tv [your schedule file]`, or  `node-tv [your schedule file]`

+> NOTE: VLC needs to be 2.1+ for the play/pause/seek controls to work.
+The language/subtitle controls do not work with VLC... sorry.

 # Creating a Schedule File

 See [`schedule.json`](https://github.com/fenwick67/node-ez-tv/blob/master/schedule.json) as an example for a quick start.
 Paths are absolute.